 - Use a third-party utility to convert unsupported passwords to a supported format: Use this option if you need to have Google use the same passwords as your LDAP directory server, but you are unable to set up a SAML server.
 Check Google Workspace Marketplace for third-party tools to help with synchronizing passwords.
 Google does not provide support for third-party tools.

 - Specify a default password for new users: With this option, every new user has the same password until they sign in and change it.
 Google passwords are kept separate from passwords on your LDAP directory server.
 To use this option, set a default password for new users and then set GCDS to synchronize passwords for new users and then force them to change their password.

 Because the password can sometimes be guessed by other users, this is not generally recommended as a secure option.

-You need to decide how your LDAP directory server data maps to your Google domain's data and have a clear picture of how every user, group, and resource should be synchronized.
+You need to decide how your LDAP directory server data maps to your Google Account's data and have a clear picture of how every user, group, and resource should be synchronized.
 You can set up this mapping to a flat hierarchy, an automatic one-to-one synchronization, or a manual set of custom rules.
 For details, see What is synced?

-You decide that Company needs to synchronize:
+You decide that Example Organization needs to synchronize: